Jonathan-1109/Wordle-app-react-native/README.md

-# Wordle – React Native Expo & MongoDB
+# Wordle – React Native Expo, Express & MongoDB
-A Wordle built with React Native Expo and MongoDB, available in English and Spanish.
+A Wordle built with React Native Expo, Express and MongoDB, available in English and Spanish.

 ## Instructions